carpentries-incubator/scons-novice/instructors/instructor-notes.md

 another text editor if they're already familiar with it.

-Instructors and students should use two shell windows: one for running nano, and one for running Make.
+Instructors and students should use two shell windows: one for running nano, and one for running SCons.

-Check that all attendees have Make installed and that it runs correctly, before beginning the session.
+Check that all attendees have SCons installed and that it runs correctly, before beginning the session.

 ## Code and Data Files

-Python scripts to be invoked by Make are in `code/`.
+Python scripts to be invoked by SCons are in `code/`.

 Data files are in `data/books`.